 Simple Science Summary

 Many organic compounds will self-assemble on a surface into structures of just one molecular layer, a so-called self-assembled monolayer or SAM.
 These SAMS are being used by scientists for different purposes.
-Most SAMs are based on molecules that bind to the surface with sulfur-containing chemical groups (thiols), but these form complexes that are chemically unstable in air.
+Most SAMs are based on molecules that bind to the surface with sulfur-containing chemical groups (thiols), but these form complexes that are chemically unstable in the air.
 Organic chemists from the University of Groningen created SAMs using carbon buckyballs functionalized with ‘tails’ of ethylene glycol.
 These molecules produce self-assembled monolayers that have all the properties of thiol SAMs but remain chemically unchanged for several weeks when exposed to air.
 This robustness makes them much easier to use in research and in devices, such as in molecular electronics.